 12: Take day trips

 Chichi is a little bit of a drive from Lake Atitlan, about 2.5 hours.
 However, it is totally worth it!
-It was amazing to visit the market and I found so many items from super talented artisans.
+It was amazing to visit the market and I found so many beautiful items from talented, local artisans.
+My house is filled with embroidered, decorative pillows I brought back with me.

-There are also shuttle buses that are usually less expensive, but they can vary in price depending on day and time.
+There are also shuttle buses and group trips that are usually less expensive, but they can vary in price depending on day and time.

 Keep in mind that the market is open on Thursdays and Sundays, so be sure to plan accordingly.

-Antigua is about an hour away from the airport in Guatemala City, and about 2.5 hours away from Lake Atitlan.
-I recommend visiting Antigua on your way back to Guatemala City, and spending a day or two in the adorable colonial city.
+Antigua is about an hour (without traffic) away from the airport in Guatemala City, and about 2.5 hours away from Lake Atitlan.
+I recommend visiting Antigua on your way to/from to Guatemala City and spending a day or two in the adorable colonial city.

 Safety